-Tuition is due in full at the time of registration if enrolling in a 12-Week program, along with the non-refundable registration fee (\$150 Domestic students, \$250 International students) and the non-refundable STRF fee (when applicable).
+Tuition is due in full at the time of registration if enrolling in a 2-Week or 12-Week program, along with the non-refundable registration fee (\$150 Domestic students, \$250 International students) and the non-refundable STRF fee (when applicable).
 Students enrolling in the One or Two-Year Conservatory program, must pay a minimum of the 12-Week session tuition and fees at registration, but have the option of paying the entire program to obtain a savings in registration fees.
+Students enrolled in the AOS Degree program must make the minimum payment outlined in their chosen payment plan.